Why Do People Shop at Supermarkets?

 One of the main reasons produce quality differs so much between supermarkets is because of the price they’re willing to pay for the local produce.

-In addition to this, the region is critical as some areas of the world do not have as much access to fresh local produce.
+In addition, the region is critical as some areas of the world do not have as much access to fresh local produce.

 For example, an area that grows corn will get the crop in abundance and often for cheaper, whereas the same store may have difficulty getting good peaches in the summer since they have to be shipped and not locally sourced, making them more expensive as well.